Executive Cyber Security Awareness Training Course

 14 HoursDescription

-The Java language and Runtime Environment (JRE) were designed to eliminate the most critical security vulnerabilities commonly found in other languages, such as C/C++.
-However, software developers and architects must not only master the positive security features of the Java ecosystem but also remain vigilant regarding the numerous vulnerabilities that continue to pose risks in Java development.
+Although the Java language and the Runtime Environment (JRE) were designed to eliminate many of the critical security vulnerabilities commonly found in other languages like C/C++, developers and architects must go beyond merely knowing how to leverage the built-in security features of Java (positive security).
+They must also maintain a clear awareness of the numerous vulnerabilities that remain relevant to Java development (negative security).

-Additionally, the course examines the most frequent and severe programming flaws in the Java language and platform, addressing both typical errors made by developers and issues specific to the Java environment.
-All identified vulnerabilities and associated attack vectors are illustrated through accessible exercises, followed by recommended coding guidelines and effective mitigation strategies.
+The curriculum also examines and explains the most frequent and severe programming flaws within the Java language and platform.
+This covers both typical errors made by Java developers and issues specific to the language and its environment.
+Each vulnerability and associated attack vector is demonstrated through accessible exercises, followed by recommended coding guidelines and effective mitigation strategies.

 Participants attending this course will

-- Effectively utilize various security features within the Java development environment
+- Master the usage of various security features within the Java development environment.

-- Recognize common coding mistakes and learn how to avoid them
+- Recognize typical coding mistakes and learn how to prevent them.

 Audience